PDF Diff & Comparison Tool

 Why does the comparison show false differences?

 PDFs encode text in visual order (page position), not logical reading order.
-If a paragraph reflows between versions, lines may shift even if content is identical.
+If a paragraph reflows between versions, lines may shift even if the content is identical.
 This is a limitation of PDF text extraction, not the diff algorithm.

 What does the similarity score mean?